 - Technical customer service support teams and availability

-And, most recently, Small business and Medium-sized Enterprises are turning to the cloud for data storage, business software (such as Google Docs and Salesforce) and telephony services (IP telephony).
+And, most recently, Small businesses and Medium-sized Enterprises are turning to the cloud for managed services such as data storage, business software (such as Google Docs and Salesforce) and telephony services (IP telephony).

 So, what's the best way to stay connected?